 Solutions in silos that can’t communicate with each other fail to deliver positive ROI.

 So, what’s really needed is an end-to-end holistic solution for:

 Why Marketing and Sales Don't Get Along (And That Friction Shortchanges Their Employers)

 All too often in data center companies, marketing and sales are completely disconnected from each other -- lobbing insults towards and rolling eyes at each other.
 "They're just playing with arts and crafts projects over there."
 "They're lazy, overpaid prima donnas who don't know squat about our services."

 Sound familiar?
 Perhaps a little too familiar?

 If you're struggling to fill up your data center space, these silos must come down and everyone needs to be focused on the same goal: driving more revenue with the right kinds of data center clients.

-What have you found to be most important when trying to fill up your data center space with new clients?
+What have you found most important when filling up your data center space with new clients?
 Does your current game plan reflect how modern humans navigate the buyer's journey?
 Or is your company stuck in the past?
-Let us know your take in the Comments below.
+Let us know your take on the Comments below.